jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) For the purposes of subsection (1)﻿(d), actual and reasonable costs include the costs of investigation, supervision, and monitoring of the adverse effect on the environment, and the costs of any actions required to avoid, remedy, or mitigate the adverse effect.
 (3) Except as provided in section 319(2), an enforcement order may be made on such terms and conditions as the Environment Court thinks fit (including the payment of any administrative charge under section 36, the provision of security, or the entry into a bond for performance).
 (4) Without limiting the provisions of subsections (1) to (3), an order may require the restoration of any natural and physical resource to the state it was in before the adverse effect occurred (including the planting or replanting of any tree or other vegetation).
+(4A) The court may, having regard to the nature of the non-compliance,— (a) revoke the resource consent, and any resource consents associated with that consent that enable the same activity, in whole or in part, with effect on a specified date; or
+  (b) suspend the resource consent, and any resource consents associated with that consent that enable the same activity, in whole or in part, for a specified period without conditions or subject to any conditions that the court thinks fit.
 (5) An enforcement order shall, if the court so states, apply to the personal representatives, successors, and assigns of a person to the same extent as it applies to that person.

 ### 315 Compliance with enforcement order